 Burg Simpson attorney at law is a leading construction defect litigation law firm.
 Four of our attorneys are AV® Peer Review Rated,* and all of our attorneys have extensive experience handling a variety of construction cases related to building material defects.

 Our construction defect attorneys are results-oriented.
 We’re focused on getting the results you need in a cost-effective, efficient manner.
 Our goal is always to ensure that you have the home you were promised, as soon as possible.

 Accordingly, we encourage homeowner associations and individual homeowners to try and work out problems with builders and developers first.
 But if you’ve exhausted your options, and the responsible parties refuse to fix the problem, our law firm can step in and provide assistance.
 If you need help working with your builder or developer, contact the construction defect law firm of Burg Simpson by filling out a Free Case Evaluation form right now.

-We have represented many homeowner associations and thousands of individual homeowners in lawsuits seeking compensation for building material defects and product failures such as:
+We’ve represented many homeowner associations and thousands of individual homeowners in lawsuits seeking compensation for building material defects and product failures such as:

-- Leaking and prematurely deteriorating roofs
+- Leaking and prematurely deteriorating roofs.

-- Defective shingles
+- Defective shingles.

-- Defective plumbing
+- Defective plumbing.

-- Leaking windows and doors
+- Leaking windows and doors.

-- Degraded or rotted flooring
+- Degraded or rotted flooring.

-- Siding and exterior surface system failures
+- Siding and exterior surface system failures.

-- Real and synthetic (EIFS) stucco installation problems
+- Real and synthetic (EIFS) stucco installation problems.

 We strongly recommend the use of “Plan B” settlement discussions.
 These discussions involve roundtable meetings of construction experts in an effort to develop a reasonable repair plan to be funded by those responsible for the construction problems.